 We work with integrity and the notion that every action undertaken corresponds to a specific value.
 Helping you is not only one of our values…it is our promise.
 To us working for WMPD is more than just a job.
 Our badge symbolizes our sincere commitment and strong dedication to the entire W&M community.

-Whether you are a student, faculty, staff member, alumni, or a visitor to our Campus, we want your experience at the College of William & Mary to be a safe and enjoyable one.
-The W&M Police Department provides professional police, public safety, emergency communications, and emergency management services that include active police patrol 24 hours a day, 7 days a week; crime prevention services; critical incident response; criminal investigation; Rape Aggression Defense training; and victim/witness support.
+Whether you are a student, faculty, staff member, alumni, or a visitor to our Campus, we want your experience at William & Mary to be a safe and enjoyable one.
+The William & Mary Police Department provides professional police, public safety, emergency communications, and emergency management services that include active police patrol 24 hours a day, 7 days a week; crime prevention services; critical incident response; criminal investigation; Rape Aggression Defense training; and victim/witness support.

 Please take the time to browse our website which is designed to provide you with more detailed information on the Department and the many services we offer.
 When you see us around campus, let us know if you have any safety or security questions or concerns.
 It is our pleasure to assist you.